 Course content for the program is provided by University of Illinois - School of Integrative Biology instructors and by instructors from the Department of Curriculum and Instruction who have advanced degrees in biology or education.
 The program instructors are directly involved in discussion components of the courses and have several years experience in online instruction.
 They have designed the courses specifically for the online environment in conjunction with instructional designers from the Center for Innovation in Teaching and Learning.

-Joanne is a faculty lecturer for the School of Integrative Biology whose passion is cell and molecular biology.
+Joanne is an instructor for the School of Integrative Biology whose passion is cell and molecular biology.
 She has over 20 years experience teaching upper level laboratory courses for Molecular and Cellular Biology and the Department of Bioengineering at the University of Illinois.
 Eight years ago, she took the plunge into online teaching at the School of Integrative Biology and has never looked back.
-She is an enthusiastic fan of general science outreach and literacy via her website, keeps active on social media, and writes a blog for Scientific American for several years.
+She is an enthusiastic fan of general science outreach and literacy via her website, keeps active on social media, and even wrote a blog for Scientific American for several years.
 Joanne loves reading popular science books and is always up on the latest from great science writers.
 Her classes are guaranteed to be full of the most recent findings from the scientists working in the field and materials that are accessible to students and the general public.

 Barbara is a clinical associate professor in science education in the Department of Curriculum and Instruction, College of Education.
 Her research interests are focused on understanding the design of learning environments linking basic science research with K-12 curriculum.
 She teaches in the elementary and secondary teacher education program at the University of Illinois.
 She is currently the PI on a NIH SEPA grant.